ekamater/Ensemble_classification_imbalanced_patent/README.md

 # Ensemble_classification_imbalanced_patent
-Code for publication titled "Ensemble Method for Classification in Imbalanced Patent Data"

-This repository contains two jypiter notebooks.
-One for running the code for USPTO-2M and one for CLEFIP-0.51M: https://github.com/ekamater/CLEFIP-0.54M/.
+You will find here the code for re-producing the results published in the PatentSemTech'23 publication titled "Ensemble Method for Classification in Imbalanced Patent Data".
+The repository contains two jypiter notebooks.
+One for applying the proposed method for USPTO-2M and one for CLEFIP-0.51M: https://github.com/ekamater/CLEFIP-0.54M/.

+Please, cite the publication as follows:
+C61.
+Eleni Kamateri and Michail Salampasis.
+Ensemble Method for Classification in Imbalanced Patent Data.
+4th Workshop on Patent Text Mining and Semantic Technologies (PatentSemTech 2023 in Conjuction with SIGIR 23), July 2023. https://ceur-ws.org/Vol-3604/paper7.pdf